WebAssembly/spec/document/core/appendix/profiles.rst

       &                           &|& \UNREACHABLE \\
       \end{array}

-   A rule may be annotated by multiple markers, which might be the case if a construct is in the intersection of multiple features.
+   A rule may be annotated by multiple markers, which could be the case if a construct is in the intersection of multiple features.

 Semantics Annotations